-Contents The ODBCINST initialization information is located in the HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBCINST.INI registry key.
-When you install an ODBC-compliant driver supplied by Sybase or another vendor, ODBCINST.INI is automatically updated with a description of the driver.
+The ODBCINST initialization information is located in the HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBCINST.INI registry key.
+When you install an ODBC-compliant driver, ODBCINST.INI is automatically updated with a description of the driver.

 This description includes:

 - The DBMS or data source associated with the driver - The drive and directory of the driver and setup DLLs (for some data sources, the driver and setup DLLs are the same) - Other driver-specific connection parameters